A Complete Guide to Sofia Richie’s Coolest, Most Awe-Inspiring Outfits

 Getty Images

-Richie dressed comfortably in a slouchy white sweater, a beanie, and slouchy ripped jeans on an outing in Los Angeles in May 2017.
+Richie dressed comfortably in a slouchy white sweater, a beanie, and ripped girlfriend jeans on an outing in Los Angeles in May 2017.

 Photo: